multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 on your system so you can write your own custom code to make requests or queries to any system.

-# In-Memory SQL
+# SQL

-In-memory SQL is a way of running SQL queries solely against other panels without a running database.
+SQL code panels provide a way of running SQL queries solely against other panels, without the need for any external database or data sources configured.
 You don't need to set up a data source to use it.
 It is useful in situations where you don't have a database but the most natural way to express a join or filter is in SQL rather than code.

+Under the hood this is implemented with SQLite.

 SQL panels can refer to the results of other panels by using `DM_getPanel($number)` where `$number` is the zero-indexed panel you